Noble Mineral Exploration (CVE:NOB) Shares Up 27.3% – Still a Buy?

-Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report)’s share price traded up 27.3% during mid-day trading on Wednesday .
+Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report)’s share price rose 27.3% during mid-day trading on Wednesday .
 The stock traded as high as C$0.07 and last traded at C$0.07.
-1,471,001 shares traded hands during trading, an increase of 537% from the average session volume of 230,768 shares.
+Approximately 1,471,001 shares changed hands during trading, an increase of 537% from the average daily volume of 230,768 shares.
 The stock had previously closed at C$0.06.

 About Noble Mineral Exploration